ecodynlab/GALUP/Modules/Module 4.md

     2. Normalized Euclidean distance
     3. Mahalanobis distance ([1](http://sar.kangwon.ac.kr/etc/rs_note/rsnote/cp11/cp11-6.htm))
 2. The **Parallelepiped Classifier** classifier uses the class limits and stored in each class signature to determine if a given pixel falls within the class or not.
 The class limits specify the dimensions (in standard deviation units) of each side of a parallelepiped surrounding the mean of the class in feature space  ([2](http://www.sc.chula.ac.th/courseware/2309507/Lecture/remote18.htm)) .
-3. Gaussian Maximum Likelihood Classifier
+3. The Gaussian Maximum Likelihood Classifier (GMLC) quantitatively evaluates both the variance and covariance of the category spectral response patterns when classifying an unknown pixel.
+It is assumed that the distribution of the cloud of points forming the category training data is Gaussian ([3](http://wgbis.ces.iisc.ernet.in/energy/water/paper/remotesensing/chapter1.htm)

 Here we will use
 random forest - defs/explanation